jsheroes/website/src/content/tags/cfp.md

 ---
 name: CFP
-description: Call for Papers
+description: Articles about our call for papers
 ---

-All posts related to Call For Papers